Yantai University

-Yantai University (烟台大学) is a key provincial public university of Shandong Province founded in 1984 with the assistance of two C9 league members (Peking University and Tsinghua University) in Yantai, Shandong, China.
-Yantai University is located in Yantai, a national historical and cultural city in China.
-It is a key comprehensive university in Shandong Province.
+Yantai University (烟台大学) is a key public university in Yantai, Shandong, China, and is the first batch of universities under the Shandong Province Famous University Project.
+It was founded in 1984 with the assistance of two C9 league members (Peking University and Tsinghua University).

+As of June 2022, Yantai University (Laishan District campus) covered an area of 2,100 mu (about 140 hectares), with a total floor area of 1,019,800 square meters and teaching and research instruments and equipment valued at 602 million yuan.
+The Yantai University (Development Zone) Science and Education Park is located in the Bajiaowan Central Innovation District of Yantai, and the project covers a total area of over 1,000 mu.
+The university has 23 schools, 75 research institutes, and offers 58 undergraduate majors for enrollment; it is authorized to confer master's degrees in 23 first-level disciplines and in 14 categories of professional master's degrees; it has 1,726 full-time teaching staff and a total of over 30,000 full-time undergraduate students, graduate students, and international students.

 History

 Yantai University was established as a modern comprehensive university along the coast in Yantai, in July 1984, from a generous bequest by Zhang Chengxian (张承先).
 Zhang Chengxian was appointed the first president.

 Overview

 Yantai University's motto is 'to be honest, modest and natural'.
-Its coat of arms is constituted by a dolphin and ocean flows, designating intellectual and mind opening respectively.
+Its coat of arms is constituted by a dolphin and ocean flows, designating intellectual and mind-opening respectively.
 The majority of students registering in Yantai University are Shandong natives.

 In 2008, the university had 21 faculties and provides 49 programs covering arts, law, science, education, management, medicine, music, engineering, continuing education, international culture.

-The university library serves the community with 1,680,000 physical bibliographies and 700,000 electronic items.
+The university library serves the community with 1,680,000 physical books and 700,000 electronic items.